Join our vibrant writing community, supported by award-winning authors and creative practitioners.

 You’ll enjoy working on our unique campus, surrounded by wildlife and a beautiful 18th-century landscape, perfect for creative inspiration.
 You might experiment with nature writing or discover poems and stories you’re driven to write as a response to climate change and environmental issues.

-for Graduate Prospects in Creative Writing (Sunday Times Good University Guide, 2024)
+for Graduate Prospects in Creative Writing (Guardian University Guide 2025)

 “As well as strengthening my skills and confidence as a writer, Creative Writing at Bath Spa opened my eyes up to the range of career paths I could pursue that I hadn’t considered before.
 The tutors and Careers team supported me after graduation, all the way to my first full time creative role.”